 1970: Brown goes down fighting in the 1970 General Election, his defeat after 25 years in Belper inevitable, not because of his behaviour but due to boundary changes (Labour unexpectedly lose power in the election anyway, returning in 1974).

 During one speech in Norfolk, a pretty girl in the audience shouts “Never!” in response to something he has said.
 Brown breaks off to say:

 “My dear girl, there are some big words which little girls should not use and “never” is one of them.

 Later in an early version of the 2001 “Prescott punch” Brown punches a long-haired student heckler to the ground.
 Bizarrely, a number of journalists assist Brown.
 “I left one long-haired young man…very surprised indeed…” Brown later wrote “when he found himself lying on the floor as the result of the accidental collision of his chin with my fist.”

 Brown loses Belper and never returns as an MP.
 He changes his surname to George-Brown to ensure that on receiving a peerage both names are included in the title Lord George-Brown.

 1976: Brown resigns from the party.
-The Times reports “Lord George-Brown drunk is a better man than Harold Wilson sober.
+The Times reports “Lord George-Brown drunk is a better man than Harold Wilson sober”.
 Brown falls over during the announcement of his resignation.
 He is widely assumed to be drunk.
 In fact, for once, he isn’t.

-By coincidence, Wilson resigns suddenly as PM only a few days later.
+By coincidence, Wilson resigns suddenly as Prime Minister only a few days later.

 1981: Like many right wing pro-European Labour politicians, Brown joins the fledgling SDP.